ryanfchase/Odyssey/README.md

 ### Mongo Client

-How to use terminal to check the contents of your collection window3$ $MONGO_HOME/bin/mongo <br />
+How to use terminal to check the contents of your collection <br />
+window3$ $MONGO_HOME/bin/mongo <br />
 > show dbs <br />
 > use YOUR_TEST <br />